zanedr/front-end-submissions-public/1703/mod-2/game-time/james-joe.md

 ### Workflow

 * 4 - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.
-* 3 - The developer makes a series of small, atomic commits that document the evolution of their application.
-There are no formatting issues in the code base.
-* 2 - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
-* 1 - The developer committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.
-* 0 - The application was not checked into version control.

 ### Code Sanitation